York, Ontario: Line 5 Eglinton

 The TTC once had plans to construct the Eglinton West subway line along Eglinton Avenue.
 It began construction in 1994.
 However, it was cancelled in 1995 under Ontario premier Mike Harris and there had been no serious discussion about reviving the line until 2007, when Line 5 Eglinton (then known as the Eglinton Crosstown LRT) was proposed as part of David Miller's Transit City.

 When Rob Ford became mayor in 2010, he immediately announced the cancellation of Transit City.
 However, city council spared a few lines, including the Eglinton Crosstown LRT, from cancellation, despite Ford's objections.

-Since 2013, the new LRT has been under construction and is expected to be opened in 2023.
+Since 2013, the new LRT has been under construction and the first phase is expected to be opened in the fourth quarter of 2025.
+The eastern end of the second phase of Line 5, which would see the line extended westward to Renforth station in Mississauga, will also be in York.

 GO Transit

-The Weston GO Station along the Kitchener line is the only GO Transit train station and Union Pearson Express train station in the district.
-There are also plans to construct the Caledonia GO Station along the Barrie line, which would connect with Line 5's Caledonia station, along with the Mount Dennis GO Station along the Kitchener line to connect with Line 5's Mount Dennis station.
+The Weston GO Station along the Kitchener line is the only GO Transit train station and Union Pearson Express (UP Express) train station in the district.
+There are also plans to construct the Caledonia GO Station along the Barrie line, which would connect with Line 5's Caledonia station and the western end of the York Beltline Trail, along with the Mount Dennis GO Station along the Kitchener line and UP Express to connect with Line 5's Mount Dennis station.